-There have been two Virtual Educator Externships held thus far: June 2020 and October 2020.
+There have been three Virtual Educator Externships held thus far in June 2020, October 2020, and March 2021.
 Most externship sessions have been recorded so that industry knowledge can be shared broadly and impact as many classrooms across Arizona as possible.

 Employers and educators each have various reasons for participation, but most agree that the experience allows educators to gain advanced industry knowledge and equip them to better prepare their students for life after graduation.